kubernetes/enhancements/keps/sig-node/2400-node-swap/README.md

 	// Configure swap memory available to container workloads.
 May be one of
   // "", "NoSwap": workload will not use swap
-	// "LimitedSwap": workload combined memory and swap usage cannot exceed pod memory limit
+	// "LimitedSwap": workload combined memory and swap usage cannot exceed pod memory limit SwapBehavior string
-	// "UnlimitedSwap": workloads can use unlimited swap, up to the allocatable limit.
-	SwapBehavior string
 }
 ```